Tschrock/PonyGames/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
 about: Use this if you've found an issue with the site.
-Incorrect game details should be reported in the details.
+Incorrect game details should be reported in the Discord.
 labels: bug
 ---